Skip to content

 Gooseberry Falls

-Then I thought about the Gooseberry falls.
+Then I thought about the Gooseberry Falls.
 But even if it is a famous tourist destination in Minnesota, driving up north to the Gooseberry in Two Harbors, MN, was a lot of work for some engagement pictures.
-Indeed, if you choose such a destination, or a preserve National Park (such as the the boundary waters) , the best would be to arrive on location the day before.
+Indeed, if you choose such a destination, or a preserved National Park (such as the Boundary Waters), the best would be to arrive on location the day before.

-You would rent some bedrooms for the night, and to wake up for the sunrise for the photos.
+You would rent some rooms for the night, and wake up for the sunrise for the photos.
 That’s what I did with another couple getting married at Duluth; we got some amazing images.

 Minnehaha Falls Engagement

-If you have read my advice page regarding the photo session, you would know that I love to shoot photographs very early in the morning on a week day, because there is usually nobody.
-For instance, before arriving, I drove in front of the Nokomis Lake’s recreation area, it was almost empty (while it is usually full of people during the weekend).
+If you have read my advice page regarding the photo session, you would know that I love to shoot photographs very early in the morning on a weekday, because there is usually nobody.
+For instance, before arriving, I drove in front of the Nokomis Lake recreation area, it was almost empty (while it is usually full of people during the weekend).

 So, I negotiated with Isabella and Ywen to start the shooting as soon as possible.
-For them that means 9 a.m.
+For them that meant 9 a.m.
 Of course I understand that most people are not ready at 5 a.m. and need a cup of coffee before being able to do anything.
+Also, I arrived sooner in order to scout Minnehaha Park.
+Indeed, at this period (my first year in Minnesota), I had visited the park only once during the winter.
+I was the French tourist taking photos of the frozen Minnehaha Falls.

 minnehaha falls